 Some observations on the long term evolution of the distribution of income:

-- while inequality has been decreasing from 1960 to 1980, there is a strong increase in income inequality.
-The upper 10% of the population in 2010 receives 32 to 40% of disposable income and the upper 1% have a share of 9 to 15%.
+- The upper 10% of the population in 2020 receives from 23 to 31% of total income (post-tax disposable income + in-kind transfers) and the upper 1% have a share of 6,5 to 11%.

 For very detailed and actual data on worldwide inequality see the World Inequality Report 2022 of the World Inequality Data Base.